WaqarKhatana220/django_weather_dahsboard/README.md

 # App Workflow
 Register -> Login -> Weather Dashboard (Main Page) <br>
 In the Weather Dashboard, enter a city name in the 'Search Weather' search bar to get weather details of the queried city.
 You can also see your 5 recent most searches upon clicking on the search bar.
 You can also add favorite cities using the "Add Favorite City" feature.
-Click on any of your favorite city for quickly accessing the weather data for it.
+Click on any of your favorite cities to quickly access the weather data for it.
 ![Weather Dashboard](https://github.com/WaqarKhatana220/django_weather_dahsboard/blob/main/Readme%20Assets/Screenshot%202024-06-08%20223807.png)

 # Technologies